mmgreiner/mmgreiner.github.io/content/post/2022-04-02-math-static-sites.md

 I had some difficulties generating multi-line math equations.
 I ended up using `\cr` for a line break, since double backslash did not work.

+### Hugo version 0.122

+With version [v0.122.0](https://github.com/gohugoio/hugo/releases/tag/v0.122.0), hugo has its own support of [mathematics in markdown](https://gohugo.io/content-management/mathematics/).
+See there for further information.